Long Island Man Shocked By Amazon's Response After He Found Undelivered Packages On Side Of Road; 'It's Not My Stuff To Keep'

 HUNTINGTON, N.Y.
 (CBSNewYork) — A driver on Long Island who found undelivered Amazon packages left on the side of a road was hoping to get them to their rightful owners.

-But, Kevin Harrington told CBS2’s Carolyn Gusoff he was shocked by what Amazon told him to do.READ MORE: Window Of Near-Perfect Weather Gets Tree Sap Flowing At Closest Maple Syrup Producer To New York City
+Kevin Harrington told CBS2’s Carolyn Gusoff he was shocked by what Amazon told him to do.READ MORE: Rally Against Attacks On Asian Community Expected To Draw Large Crowds At Foley Square

 Harrington, a landscaper, made the strange discovery in Huntington on Feb.
 22.